ligato/docs/docs/plugins/connection-plugins.md

 ### Supported URLs

-The REST plugin enables the dump of configuration item dumps sorted by types such as interfaces, L3 routes, telemetry, and bridge domains.
+The REST plugin enables a dump of configuration item dumps sorted by types such as interfaces, L3 routes, telemetry, and bridge domains.

 **Index Page**